benduncan/poh-rust/README.md

-# Proof of History - Concepts in Go
+# Proof of History - Concepts in Rust

 ```
  ________  ________  ___  ___